dsmrreader/dsmr-reader/README.md

 ##### raspi-config #####
-Install this RaspberryPi utility: `sudo apt-get install raspi-config` Now run it: `raspi-config`.
+Install this RaspberryPi utility: `sudo apt-get install raspi-config`

+Now run it: `raspi-config`

 You should see a menu containing around ten options to choose from.
 Make sure to enter the menu **5.
 Internationalisation Options** and set timezone *(I2)* to `UTC`.
+The option can be found in the sub menu of "None of the above".
 This is required to prevent any bugs resulting from the DST transition twice every year.
 It's also best practice for your database backend anyway.

 You should also install any locales you require.
 Go to **5.
 Internationalisation Options** and select *I1*.
 You probably need at least English and Dutch locales: `en_US.UTF-8 UTF-8` + `nl_NL.UTF-8 UTF-8`.
 You can select multiple locales by pressing the spacebar for each item and finish with TAB + Enter.